Last updated: April 29, 2022

 You have won the dispute.
 You have been refunded the disputed amount.

 You have lost the dispute.
 You have been charged a dispute fee, if applicable.

 You have escalated your case to arbitration with the issuer and/or scheme.

-The scheme has decided the case in your favour.
+The scheme has decided the case in your favor.
 You have been refunded the disputed amount.

-The scheme has decided the case in the issuer’s favour.
+The scheme has decided the case in the issuer’s favor.
 You have been charged an arbitration fee.